paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md

   (C) Additional credit of (i) not more than one year for internship or equivalent graduate medical, dental, or other formal professional training required by the armed forces, and (ii) not more than one year for each additional year of such graduate-level training or experience creditable toward certification in a specialty required by the armed forces.

-  (D) Additional credit, in unusual cases, based on special experience in a particular field.
+  (D) Additional credit for special training or experience in a particular officer career field as designated by the Secretary concerned, if such training or experience is directly related to the operational needs of the armed force concerned.

   (E) Additional credit for experience as a physician or dentist, if appointed as a medical or dental officer in the Army or Navy or, in the case of the Air Force, with a view to designation as a medical or dental officer.

-(2) Except as authorized by the Secretary concerned in individual cases and under regulations prescribed by the Secretary of Defense in the case of a medical or dental officer, the amount of constructive service credited an officer under this subsection may not exceed the amount required in order for the officer to be eligible for an original appointment in the grade of major in the Army, Air Force, or Marine Corps or lieutenant commander in the Navy.
+(2) The amount of constructive service credited an officer under this subsection may not exceed the amount required in order for the officer to be eligible for an original appointment in the grade of colonel in the Army, Air Force, or Marine Corps or captain in the Navy.

 (3) Constructive service credited an officer under this subsection is in addition to any service credited that officer under subsection (a) and shall be credited at the time of the original appointment of the officer.

-**(c)** Constructive service credited an officer under subsection (b) or (g) shall be used only for determining the officer’s—
+**(c)** Constructive service credited an officer under subsection (b) shall be used only for determining the officer’s—

 (1) initial grade as a regular officer;